curtcampbell/CarND-Vehicle-Detection/writeup.md

 The `ObjectDetector.get_detections()` method returns a list of windows where the classifier classified the window to contain a vehicle.
 Since at time the classifier would produce false positives from time to time, I used two similar techniques to filter these false positives out.
-1. Create a heat map from the detection list and then set a heat threashold.
+1. Create a heat map from the detection list and then set a heat threshold.
 The assumption here is that overlapping windows will create a higher number of detections in a given area making that area more "hot".
 False positives are less likely and may be filtered out by setting an appropriate threshold.
 This is done once per frame
 2. Create a second heat map that is used to track detections from frame to frame.
 Here more heat is added